Blazemeter/jmeter-bzm-plugins/README.md

 ## Licesnse

-The plugins are proudly controbuted to community as Open Source, under [Apache 2.0 License](LICENSE).
+The plugins are proudly contributed to community as Open Source, under [Apache 2.0 License](LICENSE).